EdgeCaseBerg/sn/ch2.md

 purposely woke him up because he had made too much food or wanted to gossip about this or that.

-Remy washed off his face and finished brushing his teeth as he mulled over his thoughts.
+Remy washed off his face and stared at his reflection as he mulled over his thoughts.
 Dwelling a little while on if Clark purposely woke him or not before walking through the hall and into the kitchen.
 The smell of oregano and cheese was strong, and the sight of two massive